 The Group's operating segments are structured and managed separately, according to the nature of their operations and services they provide.
 Each operating segment represents a strategic business unit that provides services which are subject to risks and returns that are different from those of other operating segments.
-In a manner consistent with the way in which information is reported internally to the Group's chief operating decision maker (the "CODM"), which is the executive directors of the Company, for the purpose of resource allocation and performance assessment, the Group has presented the following three reportable segments.
+In a manner consistent with the way in which information is reported internally to the Group's chief operating decision maker (the "CODM"), which is the executive directors of the Company, for the purpose of resource allocation and performance assessment, the Group has presented the following four reportable segments.
 The CODM monitors the revenue from the provision of management and strategic consultancy services and the provision of industry spatial management services under management and strategic consultancy services segment for the purpose of making decisions about resources allocation and performance assessment.
 All of their respective reported revenue and absolute amount of reported profit or loss exceed the 10% threshold prescribed by HKFRS 8: Operating Segment.

 - the management and strategic consultancy services segment provides services involving the application and implementation of enterprise management information digitalization, industry spatial management services involving industry planning, operation, management and attracting investments for industrial parks in Guangdong province.
-This incorporates the functions of business process re-engineering, enterprise resource planning, customer relationship management, supply chain management, call centre and other electronic business pattern designs, marketing, brand name promotion, public relationship and advertising; - the market consultancy services segment provides two kinds of services: standard research on specific sectors and tailor-made research; and - the information engineering supervision services segment provides information engineering supervision services to undertaken projects.
+This incorporates the functions of business process re-engineering, enterprise resource planning, customer relationship management, supply chain management, call centre and other electronic business pattern designs, marketing, brand name promotion, public relationship and advertising; - the market consultancy services segment provides two kinds of services: standard research on specific sectors and tailor-made research; - the information engineering supervision services segment provides information engineering supervision services to undertaken projects; and - the conference consultation and exhibition services segment provides systematic services for exhibition events, from planning and implementation to media cooperation, etc. to industry associations, enterprises, and local governments.

 In addition, the Group also has provision of data information design services segment, training courses services segment and subscription to information system services segment whose scale of operations do not meet quantitative thresholds of reportable segments.
-Provision of data information design services, training courses services and subscription to information system services segment have been included in other segments.
+Provision of data information design services, training courses services and subscription to information system services segment have been included in other services segment.